New York's Top-Tier Online Doctor of Business Administration (DBA) Programs

 Is a dissertation required to earn my online DBA in New York?

-Whether you need to complete a dissertation for your online DBA program depends on your school.
 Many do require a dissertation, but others might require a project.
 If you want to be extra safe, look for DBA programs that explicitly state no dissertation is required.

 Helpful Resources for Online DBA Students in New York